-This table displays, by student group, the Percent of Students who began the 2011-12 school year in grade twelve and were a part of the school's most recent graduating class, meeting all state and local graduation requirements for grade twelve completion, including having passed both the ELA and mathematics portions of the CAHSEE or received a local waiver or state exemption.
+This table displays, by student group, the of students who were a part of the school's most recent graduating class for which CDE has available data and meet all state and local graduation requirements for grade twelve completion, including having passed both the ELA and mathematics portions of the CAHSEE or received a local waiver or state exemption.

 Completion of High School Graduation Requirements

-S 22222 Graduating Class of 2012
+Sassas Graduating Class of 2013

 Group School District State

 All Students

 Black or African American

 American Indian or Alaska Native

 Asian

 Filipino

 Hispanic or Latino

 Native Hawaiian/Pacific Islander

 White

 Two or More Races

 Socioeconomically Disadvantaged

 English Learners

 Students with Disabilities

 Dropout Rate and Graduation Rate

-Indicator 2008-09 2009-10 2010-11
+Indicator 2009-10 2010-11 2011-12

+Schoolwide

 Dropout Rate (1-year)

 Graduation Rate

-District
+Districtwide

-Dropout Rate (1-year) 3 18.3 18.5
+Dropout Rate (1-year)

-Graduation Rate 77.40 81.90 73.89
+Graduation Rate 81.90 75.80 87.42

+S tatewide

-Dropout Rate (1-year) 5.7 16.6 14.4
+Dropout Rate (1-year) 16.60 14.70 13.10

-Graduation Rate 78.59 80.53 76.26
+Graduation Rate 80.53 77.14 78.73

-\ The National Center for Education Statistics graduation rate as reported in AYP is provided in this table.
+The National Center for Education Statistics graduation rate as reported in AYP is provided in this table.